Aino Hivand

 Aino Hivand (born 3 May 1947) is a Norwegian-Sami visual artist and children's book writer with an expressionist and abstract style.

 Biography

-Aino Hivand was born in Bugøyfjord, Sør-Varanger municipality.
+Aino Hivand was born in Bugøyfjord, Sør-Varanger Municipality.
 She studied decorative arts at Dalane High School in the 1986/87 school year and studied at Stavanger School of Art, spring 1986.
-Hivand resides in Samuelsberg in the municipality of Kåfjord in Troms county.
+Hivand resides in Samuelsberg in Gáivuotna Municipality in Troms county.